Guiguiithub/vector-database/README.md

 For our project, we decided to do a recommendation of games based on the steam collection until 2019.
 With Qdrant, it will provide a solution for our project thanks to his rapid and accurate processing.

-We will mainly focus on the explanation of how vector database work and compare it to other solution.
+We will mainly focus on the explanation of how vector database work.

 You can find [here](Documents/vector.md)  more information for vector database.